 —Call the executives of the companies that are building the pipeline:

 a.
 Lee Hanse Executive Vice President Energy Transfer Partners, L.P.
 800 E Sonterra Blvd #400 San Antonio, Texas 78258 Telephone: (210) 403-6455 Lee.Hanse@energytransfer.com

 b.
 Glenn Emery Vice President Energy Transfer Partners, L.P.
 800 E Sonterra Blvd #400 San Antonio, Texas 78258 Telephone: (210) 403-6762 Glenn.Emery@energytransfer.com

 c.
 Michael (Cliff) Waters Lead Analyst Energy Transfer Partners, L.P.
 1300 Main St. Houston, Texas 77002 Telephone: (713) 989-2404 Michael.Waters@energytransfer.com

-—Sign a petition to urge President Obama to stop the pipeline.
+—Sign a petition to urge Trump to stop the pipeline.
 We must protect our water.

 3. If you want to donate money or items, here are some worthy funds: